ronkow/stereo-vision/README.md

 # stereo-vision

-Computer Stereo Vision is the extraction of 3D information of a scene from two images (which are 2D) of the scene taken from two different points.
-In this project, we use a method to visualise the relative depth of different points of a scene using a plot called a disparity map.
+Computer Stereo Vision is the extraction of 3D information from two images of a scene taken from two different points.
+In this project, we use a method to visualise the relative depths of different points of a scene using a plot called a disparity map.

 https://en.wikipedia.org/wiki/Computer_stereo_vision